rzvc/ThermalView/README.md

 # ThermalView

-It's a CodeLite project.
+CodeLite & VS 2013 solutions.

 You will need <strong>at least</strong>:
 <ul>
   <li>c++11
   <li>wxWidgets 3
-  <li>boost 1.54
+  <li>boost 1.54 *
   <li>libusb-1.0
 </ul>

+Note: Should work with boost 1.54, but I switched to 1.58 to get rid of some of the warnings that get generated when compiling with g++.

 # License